VVATOR/jmp.microservices-fundamentals/README.md

 For this module you could use any of the messaging brokers for asynchronous communication (it’s better to discuss with expert).

 ![module2_basic_structure.png](statics/images/module2_basic_structure.png)

+## NOTES

+- To create Queue, Exchange and Binding should processor (application processor).
 </details>